qcc-cs/qcc-cs.github.io/lectures/lec4.md

 ![Bubble](http://www.programiz.com/sites/tutorial2program/files/Bubble-sort-algorithm-programming.jpg)

 #### Using Max
 Step1.
 Find the max of the following 5 numbers using the swapping.
 (Keep larger one to the right.)

 **1** **5** 2 4 3

 a.
 Compare 1 and 5.
 Since 1<5, do not swap.

 1 **5** **2** 4 3

 b.
-5>2 => swap!.
+5>2 => swap!
 1 2 **5** **4** 3

 c.
 5>4 => swap!

 1 2 4 **5** **3**

 d.
 5>3 => swap!

 1 2 4 3 **5**

 We can guarantee **5** is the max.

 Step2.
 Repeat Step1 with
 **1** **2** 4 3

 1 **2** **4** 3

 1 2 **4** **3**

 1 2 3 **4**

 Step 3.
 **1** **2** 3

 1 **2** **3**

 1 2 **4**

 Step 4.

 **1** **2**

 1 **2**

 Conclusion: **1 2 3 4 5**

 ### One improvement